gecio/gecio.github.io/docs/_gks/clusterlifecycle/upgradingacluster/index.en.md

 ![Step 1](../images/KubUpd01.png)

-Then click on the field `Master Version`, and choose a new version for the master.
+Then click on the field `Control Plane`, and choose a new version for the master.

 ![Step 2](../images/KubUpd02.png)